Rajkot Oilseed Complex Close- December 13

-* Groundnut oil prices dropped due to restricted demand from retail users.
+1. Groundnut oil prices held steady due to restricted buying and selling.

 Closing prices of groundnut in Rajkot, in rupees per 20 kg: